machbase/machbase/content/en/neo/operations/ssh-access.md

 weight: 13
 ---

+SSH (Secure Shell) is a protocol used to securely log onto remote systems.
+It can use a password for authentication, but it also supports a more secure method called public key authentication.

-machbase-neo supports ssh interface for the remote operation and administration.
+machbase-neo provides an SSH interface for remote operation and administration.
-Users can access the sql interpreter via ssh command like below.
+Users can access the SQL interpreter by using the SSH command as shown below.

 ## SSH from remote hosts